Pygmy elephant, Borneo pygmy elephant, Borneo elephant, Borneo pygmy elephant

 B

-Borneo elephant occurs on the Borneo Island, more specifically, in Sabah (Malaysia) and in Kalimantan (Indonesia).
+Borneo elephants occur on the Borneo Island, more specifically, in Sabah (Malaysia) and in Kalimantan (Indonesia).
 Population in Kalimantan is located in the eastern part of the region, limited to tiny area upper Sembakung River.
-The preferred habitat of Borneo elephant is lowland rainforests and valleys.
+They prefer to live in lowland rainforests and valleys.

-As forest herbivore, this animal primarily consumes grasses, fruits, palms and banana plants, complementing its diet with minerals that are taken from salt licks.
+Borneo elephants are herbivores (graminivores, folivores, frugivores, lignivores).
+They mainly consume grasses, fruits, bark, palms and banana plants, complementing their diet with minerals that are taken from salt licks.

 Little is known about the mating and reproductive behaviors of Borneo elephants.
-A single calf is produced after a gestation period of 19 – 22 months.
-The baby feeds upon maternal milk for 3 – 4 years, reaching sexual maturity by 10 years old.
+A single calf is produced after a gestation period of 19-22 months.
+The baby feeds upon maternal milk for 3-4 years and becomes reproductively mature by 10 years of age.

 Borneo elephants currently suffer from fragmentation, degradation and loss of their habitat as a result of growing human population, which leads to disruption of their migration routes, depletion of food sources as well as destruction of their natural environment.
 Elephants frequently eat or trample crops, thus coming into serious conflicts with humans.
 This causes a high number of mortality not only in animals, but also in humans: as a result, hundreds of people and elephants are killed every year.